 The soft shell clam's thin, oval, elongated shells grow to 3 to 4 inches in length.
 Its shells are chalky white with a thin, brittle covering that varies in color from brownish to gray.
 When closed, the shells gape open at both ends.
 One foot and two long, leathery siphons protrude from either end.
 Left shell has a spoon-like depression at the hinge, which the right shell fits into.

 Widely distributed throughout most of the Chesapeake Bay.
-Soft shell clams are concentrated in the middle Bay, from Eastern Bay to Pocomoke Sound on the Eastern Shore and from the Severn River to the Rappahannock River on the western shore.
+Concentrated in the middle Bay, from Eastern Bay to Pocomoke Sound on the Eastern Shore and from the Severn River to the Rappahannock River on the western shore.

 As filter feeders, soft shell clams draw in water through one siphon, then filter out plankton from the water.
 Unused water and particles are ejected through the other siphon.

 Adult soft shell clams have many natural predators, including raccoons, blue crabs, horseshoe crabs, diving ducks and cownose rays.
 Humans harvest soft shell clams commercially.

 These clams usually spawns twice per year: once in late spring and once in mid- to late autumn.
 Both eggs and sperm are released into the water column.
 The number of eggs a female releases depends on its size.
 Eggs develop into larvae within one day of being fertilized.
 Larvae swim freely for about 1-3 weeks, during which they develop a foot and shells.
 Larvae eventually find a suitable place to settle and anchor themselves to the bottom using thin threads secreted from a gland on the foot.
 Juvenile soft shell clams can be very active.
 Eventually they find a permanent place to burrow.
 Some soft shell clams have been known to live 12 years.